 Dishes Not Clean

 You can stop wasting time, water, and soap by running your dishwasher.
-If the dishes aren’t getting cleaned it may be due to a burned-out heating element or worn pump assembly but more often than not they’re just blocked spray armholes!
+If the dishes aren’t getting cleaned it may be due to a burned-out heating element or worn pump assembly but often they’re just blocked spray armholes!

 With hard water, your glassware can become clouded.
 A Roto-Rooter plumber can install a water softener to help clear up the issue faster!
 You should also make sure that glasses are thoroughly rinsed before placing them in the dishwasher for the best results too.